A public administrator holding a laptop and meeting with staff members sitting in a circle.

 Public administrators are often in charge of the day-to-day managerial tasks of their organization such as budgeting and personnel management.
 However, overseeing public service programs usually comes with additional unique duties.

-Common job responsibilities for public administrators include the following:
+Common job responsibilities for those in public administration career positions include the following:

 • Evaluating current programs and policies